Sunday, October 06, 2024

 Gold price target?

-If the 31-year theory holds true, then we are currently 13 years into the current 31-year cycle from the last gold price spike of $1,900 in 2011.
+If the 31-year theory holds true, then we are currently around 13 years into the current 31-year cycle from the last gold price spike of $1,900 in 2011.

-(That also assumes around 2042 for the next turning point in economic orthodoxy – from the current interventionist, big-government, re-regulating, centrists, etc, to shift into the next one, whatever that might be, probably another backlash against big government, triggered perhaps by a government default or civil uprising.
+(That also assumes around 2042 for the next turning point in economic orthodoxy – from the current (new) round of interventionist, big-government, re-regulating, centrists, etc, to shift into the next one, whatever that might be, probably another backlash against big government, triggered perhaps by a government default or civil uprising.
 Who knows!
 Bring it on!).

 That puts the next gold price peak in about the year 2042, some 18 years from now, for the price of gold to recover its 2011 peak, in real terms.